-AP Exclusive: NSO spyware hacked Polish opposition duo
+AP Exclusive: Polish opposition duo hacked with NSO spyware

 “Suggestions that Polish services use operational methods for political struggle are unjustified,” Zaryn said.

-An NSO spokesman said Monday that the company is not privy to who customers target and does not operate the technology, a claim Citizen Lab and Amnesty International researchers call questionable.
-They say NSO appears to maintain the infection infrastructure.
+An NSO spokesperson said Monday that the company is a “software provider, the company does not operate the technology nor is the company privy to who the targets are and to the data collected by the customers.”
+Citizen Lab and Amnesty International researchers say, however, that NSO appears to maintain the infection infrastructure.

+The company spokesperson also called the allegations of Polish misuse of Pegasus unclear: “Once a democratic country lawfully, following due process, uses tools to investigate a person suspected in committing a crime, this would not be considered a misuse of such tools by any means.”

-In July, a n investigation by a global media consortium found Pegasus was used in Hungary to hack at least 10 lawyers, an opposition politician and several journalists.
-Last month, a Hungarian governing party official acknowledged that t he government had purchased Pegasus license s.
+In July an investigation by a global media consortium found Pegasus was used in Hungary to hack at least 10 lawyers, an opposition politician and several journalists.
+Last month, a Hungarian governing party official acknowledged that the government had purchased Pegasus licenses.

 In 2019, independent Polish broadcaster TVN found evidence the government anti-corruption agency spent more than $8 million on phone spyware.
 The agency denied the report but Prime Minister Mateusz Morawiecki was more ambiguous, saying all would “be clarified in due time.”